 - Reducing angry behaviors such as yelling and being destructive

 The good news is that there are so many great anger management activities for kids and tools that can help angry children.
 Whether you are working on helping a child learn to use words to communicate their emotions or find ways to stop throwing so many tantrums, these tools can help most angry kids!
+These activities are for aggressive children, kids who struggle with rage, and for the child who just needs to learn a few coping skills to calm their anger in the moment.

 Calm Down Tools